XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingtheFeedbackLoop/Tasks/CLOSELOOP-T002.md

 # Setup Continuous Deployment with GitHub Actions

-Currently all deployments are done manually using the Kubernetes command line tool.
-Although this works very nicely, there are only a few people in the team that are comfortable with doing a new release of the application.
-Furthermore, there are some steps that need to followed before doing a release that are sometimes forgotten.
-You and your team advice that is time to set up a Continuous Deployment(CD) pipeline that takes care of the deployment of a new version after the new containers have been built and pushed to the container registry.
-This CD pipeline should ensure that the latest version of the containers are pushed to the cluster.
+After setting up monitoring, nothing happened.
+After some investigation it showed that the new container was not used by the Azure Web App, because all deployments are done manually.
+There are only a few people in the team that are comfortable with doing a new release of the application.
+You and your team advice that is time to level up the Continuous Integration pipeline to a Continuous Deployment(CD) pipeline.
+This should take care of the deployment of the infrastructure and of a new version of the containers, when they have been built and pushed to the container registry.
+The team also finds that instead of creating 3 different pipelines for all containers, the docker-compose files can also be used to build and push the containers all at once.

 ## Challenge

 In this challenge your are going to create a continuous deployment pipeline that triggers after the Continuous Integration build has been completed.
+The CD Pipeline performs the following steps
+* Build a new version of the containers using docker-compose
-The latest version (use the version number) of the containers should be pushed to the cluster using the helm chart
+* Push the latest version of the containers using docker-compose
+* Tag the containers with a version number
+* Execute the deploy-infrastructure.ps1 and setup

 # Challenge